-- Coffee: Most coffee shops and chains can provide plant milk for hot drinks, just ask!
+- Tea & Coffee: Most coffee shops and chains can provide plant milk for hot drinks, just ask!
 But don’t forget your reusable coffee cup when you go.

 - Greggs: In 2019, Greggs’ vegan sausage roll took the nation by storm.
-This year, they’ve launched their vegan steak bake with rave reviews!
+They’ve also launched their vegan steak bake with rave reviews!
 The new alternative to the baked classic includes Quorn, diced onions and vegan pastry.